codio-templates/ThinkJava2/.guides/content/loops-and-strings-nested-loops.md

 Like conditional statements, loops can be nested one inside the other.
 Nested loops allow you to iterate over two variables.
-For example, we can generate a “multiplication table” like this:
+For example, we can generate a ``multiplication table'' [ like this:](open_file code/ch06/Loops.java panel=0 ref="nested" count=8)

 ```code
 for (int x = 1; x <= 10; x++) {